-Her work draws on spatial thinking shaped by her background in architecture, engaging questions of perception, ecology, and image-making within the conditions of the Chthulucene.
+Her work draws on spatial and systematic thinking shaped by her background in architecture, engaging in a constant questioning of disciplinary boundaries.

 Since 2021, Ford has collaborated with artists and institutions across Australia, Japan, South Korea, and Italy.
 She is currently undertaking a PhD at the University of Western Australia, supported by an Australian Government Research Training Program Scholarship.